TheIoTLearningInitiative/EmbeddedLinux/documentation/Kernel.md

 ToDo Explain Linux Kernel Version, do we have this under Operating System?, Explain how we give support ot Linux Kernel

-> Intel Silvermont (Atom)

-> Mobile Internet Device(MID)

-> Medfield is the follow-up of Moorestown, it combines two chip solution into one.
-Other than that it also added always-on and constant tsc and lapic timers.
-Medfield is the platform name, and the chip name is called Penwell we treat Medfield/Penwell as a variant of Moorestown.
-Penwell can be identified via MSRs.

-> Intel MID is Intel's Low Power Intel Architecture (LPIA) based Mobile Internet Device(MID) platform.
-Unlike standard x86 PCs, Intel MID does not have many legacy devices nor standard legacy replacement devices/features. e.g. It does not contain i8259, i8254, HPET, legacy BIOS, most of the io ports.

 ## Kernel Interfaces

 ### SFI Simple Firmware Interface